scriptex/AnimateMe/README.md

+# Animate Me

-# Animate DOM Elements when they enter the browser viewport
+Animate DOM Elements when they enter the browser viewport

 ## Usage